-Bloat develops from air that rapidly accumulates in the stomach until the puppy’s tummy twists.
+Bloat develops from the air that rapidly accumulates in the stomach until the puppy’s tummy twists.
 That traps stomach contents that can’t be expelled either by vomiting, burping, or traveling into the intestines.

 Puppy Bloat Risk

 Large and giant breeds have a threefold greater risk than mixed breeds.
 Nobody really knows for sure why the stomach ultimately rotates.
-Great Danes have the highest incidence with about a 40 percent chance they’ll have an episode before they reach age seven.
+Great Danes have the highest incidence, with about a 40 percent chance they’ll have an episode before they reach age seven.
 Dogs that are underweight also have an increased risk.

 Dr. Larry Glickman of Purdue University conducted a five-year study of nearly 2,000 show dogs, funded by a grant from the AKC Canine Health Foundation, Morris Animal Foundation, and eleven dog breed clubs.
-His work suggested that deep narrow-chest conformation of certain breeds creates a more acute angle where the esophagus connects with the stomach.
+His work suggested that deep, narrow chest conformation of certain breeds creates a more acute angle where the esophagus connects with the stomach.

 That may be what predisposes them to accumulate gas in their stomach.

 That means proper puppy socialization that reduces nerves and potential for fear can help prevent bloat as your puppy grows up.
-Dr. Glickman’s study also confirmed that bloat risk increased with advancing age, larger breed size, greater chest depth/width ratio and having a sibling, offspring or parent with a history of bloat.
+Dr. Glickman’s study also confirmed that bloat risk increased with advancing age, larger breed size, greater chest depth/width ratio and having a sibling, offspring, or parent with a history of bloat.

 Symptoms Of Bloat

 The pain of the swollen tummy makes affected pups act restless within just a few hours of eating.
 They’ll whine and cry, get up and lie down again, and pace in an effort to get comfortable.
 The dog may strain to vomit or defecate but can’t.
 You’ll notice the stomach swells and becomes painful.
-Finally you’ll see signs of shock—pale gums, irregular or shallow breathing, rapid heartbeat—followed by collapse and death.
+Finally, you’ll see signs of shock—pale gums, irregular or shallow breathing, rapid heartbeat—followed by collapse and death.

 Treatment and Prevention